11in/docs/site/docs/cloudinary/shortcodes.md

 **Arguments**

--   `path` - This is the path on cloudinary to the item you want, i.e. `folder/image.jpg`
+-   `public id` -  This is the public ID of the asset on Cloudinary that you want.
+    Often that looks like a directory and image, i.e. `folder/image.jpg`.

 -   `transforms` - Any transforms you’d like to apply to this item.